-The Brace ([#1, #7, #9, #18, #20, #21, #22, #30, #26, #27, #25, #29, #24, #31, #10, #4, #33, #34, #35, #37]) is a research work aimed for dynamic security and reliability analysis for IoT.
+The Brace ([#1, #7, #9, #18, #20, #21, #22, #30, #26, #27, #25, #29, #24, #31, #10, #4, #33, #34, #35, #37]) is research work aimed for dynamic security and reliability analysis for IoT.
 It is an easy-to-use runtime verification middleware for dynamic analysis that can identify violation of formally specified safety and liveness properties.
-It integrates well with real-time simulation platforms (e.g., LabView and MatLab) and sensing middleware [#30, #26, #27, #4] to provide runtime verification not only in physical deployment environment but also in highly faithful simulation environment.
+It integrates well with real-time simulation platforms (e.g., LabView and MatLab) and sensing middleware [#30, #26, #27, #4] to provide runtime verification not only in physical deployment environments but also in highly faithful simulation environments.
 The work has attracted great interest from a few well established corporations in IoT and autonomous CPS.
-There is ongoing collaboration discussion with a large public listed company in China to provide safety guarantee for their fleet of autonomous vehicles.
-The department of Automotive engineering in Tsinghua, which is responsible for autonomous bus project in Beijing 2022 winter Olympics, has invited the group leader Dr. James Xi Zheng to give a school level talk in Tsinghua 22nd Dec 2017 and the department has expressed strong interest to collaborate with Macquarie and Australian universities to collaborate on the security and reliability analysis of autonomous vehicles starting from collaborating to extend this work.
+There is an ongoing collaboration discussion with a large public listed company in China to provide safety guarantee for their fleet of autonomous vehicles.
+The department of Automotive engineering in Tsinghua, which is responsible for autonomous bus project in Beijing 2022 winter Olympics, has invited the group leader Dr. James Xi Zheng to give a school level talk in Tsinghua 22nd Dec 2017 and the department has expressed strong interest to collaborate with Macquarie and Australian universities on the security and reliability analysis of autonomous vehicles to extend this work.

-The HealthWombat ([#15, #36]) is a research work specifically designed to improve the state of the art in providing health solutions for elder people and addicted people.
-At the moment, we have developed a prototype wristband with accelerometer, a few innovative feature selection algorithms, a few experimental mobile applications to detect drinking and smoking behavior.
-I have been invited to give talks in Inner Mongolia, ShenZhen, Shanghai, Beijing, and USA for various corporations and Venture Capital investors by giving a demo of our current research prototype.
-There is strong interest from some industry jewelry designers to use our existing work to embed sensors onto rings and bracelets, and some real estate companies also expressed the interest to use our innovation to monitor elder person’s health situation.
+The HealthWombat ([#15, #36]) is research work specifically designed to improve the state of the art in providing health solutions for elder people and addicted people.
+At the moment, we have developed a prototype wristband with accelerometer, a few innovative feature selection algorithms, a few experimental mobile applications to detect drinking and smoking behaviour.
+Dr. Zheng has been invited to give talks in Inner Mongolia, Shenzhen, Shanghai, Beijing, and USA for various corporations and Venture Capital investors by giving a demo of our current research prototype.
+There is strong interest from some industry jewellery designers to use our existing work to embed sensors onto rings and bracelets, and some real estate companies also expressed the interest to use our innovation to monitor elder person’s health.
 We are currently experiencing deep learning models (e.g., CNN and RNN) to improve the accuracy of subtle activity recognition at real time in real-world settings.
-If funded, the experience learned from the project can also benefit for the development and commercialization of this research work.
+If funded, the experience learned from the project can also benefit the development and commercialization of this research work.